featurevisor/featurevisor/docs/concepts/infrastructure-as-code.md

 ### Declarative configuration

-Featurevisor allows you to define all your feature flags, A/B tests, and other configurations in YAML (or JSON) files.
+Featurevisor allows you to define all your feature flags, A/B tests, and other configurations in files written in a language of your choosing (like YAML, JSON, or TOML).
 This provides a human-readable, yet machine-parsable, way to manage features.

 Just like IaC, this is a declarative approach.
 You specify what you want to happen with your features, and Featurevisor takes care of the rest.

 {% callout type="note" title="Featurevisor's building blocks" %}
-Each of these are expressed as YAML files:
+Each of these are expressed as separate files:

 - [Attributes](/docs/attributes): building block for conditions
 - [Segments](/docs/segments): reusable conditions for targeting users